Photograph of the upper portion of a tall concrete radio tower with a circular viewing platform at the top.

 And it is thanks to the support of the GCI that the vision of a ‘one-stop shop’ for the collaborative creation, management and digital publication of reference data will finally be realised.

-- The new RDM will be underpinned by international standards for heritage data and vocabulary creation and dissemination including:
+The new application will be underpinned by international standards for heritage data and vocabulary creation and dissemination including: